Interested in applying to a graduate program in Biology?

 There are several funding sources outside of Assistantships (Research or Teaching) from the department.
 Many funding sources require that a student submit proof of financial need.
 Apply to several funding sources.
 Find out the deadlines for scholarships and fellowships, not all will be at the same time.
 Find out the qualifications for scholarships and fellowships, some are only available to incoming graduate students, some only to minorities, etc. You can always turn down funding if you exceed your limit.

 Do not underestimate the value of trying to get funding for yourself.
 In the eyes of prospective advisors, the fact that you are trying to obtain such outside funding is very happily noted, and they will rightfully view you as motivated and confident about your abilities (and thus more competitive among pool of applicants).
-Two important sources are HHMI predoctoral fellowships in the Biological Sciences (due early November); and NSF Graduate Research Fellowships (also due early November).
+Two important sources are awards from the Howard Hughes Medical Institute (due early November); and NSF Graduate Research Fellowships (also due early November).

 It is important to have a plan for completing the application requirements.
 Prepare a timetable with specific deadlines.
 The graduate admissions or funding deadlines may differ from the graduate program deadline.
 Be sure that you apply in time to receive full consideration for funding packages.